Popular Stores

 U.S. Alcohol Sales Rise Amid the Pandemic

-As Covid-19 reshapes drinking culture around the world, millions of households have begun an era of premium spirits in their living rooms.
+As COVID-19 reshapes drinking culture around the world, millions of households have begun an era of premium spirits in their living rooms.
 Sales of premium spirits priced over $100 a bottle are expected to grow by more than two-fifths by 2024, about four times faster than standard brands, according to beverage analytics group IWSR.
-Global sales of tequila, vodka, and liqueur have continued to rise in 2020 as consumers at home began sipping high-end spirits and mixing their own cocktails.
+Global sales of tequila, vodka, and liqueur continued to rise in 2020 as consumers at home began sipping high-end spirits and mixing their cocktails.

 In 2020, consumption of canned cocktails in the U.S. increased 52.7% from the previous year and accounted for 6.9% of total alcohol ready-to-drink category sales, according to IWSR.
 Sales of premixed cocktails rose 42.3% year over year to $1.6 billion, according to the American Distilled Spirits Council.